Ensembl/ensembl-client/README.md

 ## Introduction

-This repository is an all-new frontend for the Ensembl website, written in React, Rust and WASM.
+This repository is an all-new frontend for the Ensembl website.
 The current public release can be seen at https://beta.ensembl.org.
 The new site will integrate genomes from across the taxonomic space, including vertebrates, invertebrates, plants, fungi and bacteria.

 If you are interested in the latest developments in this project, please join our Slack channel #ensemblbeta or follow our [blog](https://www.ensembl.info).